-For example, despite lemons being acidic, the end-products they produce after digestion and assimilation are alkaline.
+For example, despite lemons being acidic, the end-result they produce after digestion and assimilation is alkaline.
 Likewise, meat will test alkaline before digestion, but leaves an acidic residue in the body.
-So, all meat and animal products are acid-forming.
+All meat and animal products are acid-forming.

 Does lifestyle impact pH too?

-A lifestyle that involves a lot of stress, less sleep and exercise stimulates acid-formation in the body.
-Whereas, a lifestyle that includes physical activity and good amount of sleep reduces the acid-formation and increases alkalinity in the body.
+A lifestyle that involves a lot of stress, less sleep and lack of exercise stimulates acid-formation in the body.
+Whereas, a lifestyle that involves physical activity and sufficient sleep reduces the acid-formation and increases alkalinity in the body.

 Did you know that your sleep timings and your biological cycle also impact your pH?
 That's why people who work night shifts suffer from increased acidity in their body.

 What should I eat to maintain my pH balance?

 Vegetables, particularly green leafy vegetables, nuts, eggs, ginger, flaxseeds and yoghurt are alkalinising foods.
 Additionally, these are also high in minerals and nutrients and low in calories.